model-checking/kani-vscode-extension/README.md

 1. In the file dialog that opens, navigate to the location where you downloaded the `.vsix` file and select it.
 1. The extension should be installed and you should see a message in the VS Code output pane saying that the extension was installed successfully.

-You can install an extension from the `.vsix` file opening the `.vsix` file directly from the file explorer as shown in the image below.

 ![Kani install vsix](resources/screenshots/install-kani-extension.png)